How it works

 - Troubleshooting — direct access with full trust, useful when debugging channel-specific issues

-pnpm local, before any external channels are configured
+pnpm localrather than the Docker stack, the CLI is available immediately, before any external channels are configured

 Limitations